-Klingenberg and Sjö further argue that the extent to which environment and family play a role in religious socialization of children, adolescents, and young adults is overestimated; "adolescence and young adulthood are considered to be central times for reflections on ibid.
+Klingenberg and Sjö further argue that the extent to which environment and family play a role in religious socialization of children, adolescents, and young adults is overestimated; "adolescence and young adulthood are considered to be central times for reflections on religious and spiritual issues and finding one's own perspectives on these issues."
+As children grow, they may initially experience religious socialization as a result of the family or church environment that they are raised in, but ultimately, they are able to determine their own religious - or atheist/agnostic - path in accordance with their growing capabilities.